yugr/pkupk/README.md

 Pk/upk grew out of inconvenience of working with existing zoo of archivers that have widely varying cmdline interfaces and different conventions.

-Pk/upk provide a simple common interface to all .tar\*, .zip, .7z, /zip, .deb, .rpm, .apk, etc.
+Pk/upk provide a simple common interface to all .tar\*, .zip, .7z, winmail.dat, .deb, .rpm, .apk, etc.

 To put all text files to my.tar.gz (under folder my/):